The impact of Culture toward Asian rich tourists habits

-Last month was the scene of the online premiere of “Ultra Rich Asian Girls, a Housewives-syle reality show broadcasting the lives of four wealthy Chinese-Canadian women.
+With the massive success of “Crazy Rich Asian” movie and the online premiere of “Ultra Rich Asian Girls”, a Housewives-syle reality show broadcasting the lives of four wealthy Chinese-Canadian women.
 While the reality TV did not reach any records, the show differs in its characters showing off a mix of English and Mandarin.
 By doing that, the show caters its content specifically for a Chinese audience located both in Canada and in China.

 The Chinese have known a big period of migration in direction of Canada.
 More than 100,000 Chinese millionaires have moved to Vancouver especially, making the real estate market harder than it was.
 We still wonder if this was benefic or not for the city of Vancouver.